3 1/8 as a Decimal: A practical guide

 Before we jump into the conversion process, let's refresh our understanding of mixed fractions and decimal numbers.
 A mixed fraction combines a whole number and a proper fraction (where the numerator is smaller than the denominator).
 In our case, 3 1/8 represents three whole units and one-eighth of another unit.

 A decimal number is a number that uses a decimal point to separate the whole number part from the fractional part.
 The digits to the right of the decimal point represent tenths, hundredths, thousandths, and so on.
-For example, 3.125 is a decimal number where 3 represents the whole number part and .125 represents the fractional part (1/8).
+Now, for example, 3.
+125 is a decimal number where 3 represents the whole number part and .125 represents the fractional part (1/8).

 Method 1: Converting the Fraction to a Decimal, Then Adding the Whole Number